harvester/harvester-installer/k3os/README.md

-Configuration is applied in three distinct phases: `initrd`, `boot`, `runtime`. `initrd` is run during the initrd phase before the root disk has been mounted.  `boot` is run after the root disk is mounted an the file system is setup, but before any services have started.
+Configuration is applied in three distinct phases: `initrd`, `boot`, `runtime`. `initrd` is run during the initrd phase before the root disk has been mounted.  `boot` is run after the root disk is mounted and the file system is setup, but before any services have started.
 There is no networking available yet at this point.
 The final stage `runtime` is executed after networking has come online.
 If you are using a configuration from a cloud provider (like AWS userdata) it will only be ran in the `runtime` phase.
 Below is a table of which config keys